Sichan Siv was a victim of the Khmer Rouge. Among the nearly

 He arrived for a brief visit to Cambodia this week to discuss his memoir, “Golden Bones,” published earlier this year.

-Economic and Social Council, having served as deputy assistant to then-president George H.W.
+He was appointed in 2001 as US ambassador to United Nation’s Economic and Social Council, having served as deputy assistant to then-president George H.W.
 Bush in Public Liaison office and as deputy assistant secretary for South Asian affairs, from 1989 to 1993.